References:

 Three pillars of the AM Academy

-Behavioral and organizational research: Studies consistently show that structured behavioral observation provides the highest predictive validity in personnel selection – outperforming both interviews and self-report questionnaires.
+A broad body of research shows that structured behavioral observation offers the highest predictive validity in leadership assessment — outperforming unstructured interviews, self-reports, and personality questionnaires.